rmarsh1ua/grad_migration/README.md

 drush en migrate_devel
 ```

 7. Update the migration configuration settings by using the following console commands.
 This will allow for the migration framework to correctly process file downloads handled through a migration script.
 Update these settings to reflect the site being migrated.
-Answer 'yes' to adding these to the gc_migration.settings.config.
+Answer 'yes' to adding these to the grad_migration.settings.config.
 ```
-drush cset gc_migration.settings migrate_d7_protocol "https"
+drush cset grad_migration.settings migrate_d7_protocol "https"
-drush cset gc_migration.settings migrate_d7_filebasepath "myhost.grad.arizona.edu/mygraddrupalsite"
+drush cset grad_migration.settings migrate_d7_filebasepath "myhost.grad.arizona.edu/mygraddrupalsite"
-drush cset gc_migration.settings migrate_d7_public_path "sites/default/files"
+drush cset grad_migration.settings migrate_d7_public_path "sites/default/files"
 ```

 8. The site is now ready to begin the migration.
 Users have to be migrated before anything else: